vakees-ilamaran/adj-monitoring-stack/README.md

   * Nagios for Exporters (Monitoring & Proxy server Exporters)
   * Python custom exporter to get the process and feed it to the endpoint where prometheus could scrape the metrics.

-> # Once we get the metrics we can feed that into the prometheus server.
-The prometheus server architecture and scraping part is not included in the document.
-> # I can add it into the next release upon request.
+> ### :octocat: Once we get the metrics we can feed that into the prometheus server.
+The prometheus server architecture and scraping part is not included in the document.I can add it into the next release upon request.

 Key Metrics for Alert setup in a SSL Ofloading Server
 ----